kanesean391024-boop/zkp-web-protocols-blog/index.md

 This results in time saved because it eliminates the need for extensive client-side computation or round-trips to the server for verification.
 Proof verification is orders of magnitude faster than re-executing a complex calculation or re-downloading large datasets.

 The new web will eliminate redundant trust cycles.
-In the current web, everytime a client interacts with a new server or API trust or perform checks are re-established.
+In the current web, every time a client interacts with a new server or API trust or perform checks are re-established.
 IN a zero-knowledge proof web, once a valid proof for a piece of data or a state transition is established, that proof becomes a mathematical guarantee.
 It is not required to re-verify the underlying computation.

 The application of a zero-knowledge proof web results in time savings through simplified application logic, reducing development cycles and removing points of failure.

 Another advantage of a zero-knowledge proof web is enhanced privacy by default.
 In the current web to verify something, a client is often required to reveal what is being verified.
 For example, for a client to prove they are over 18, they might be required to reveal their ID.
 In the zero-knowledge proof web, a statement can be proven true, without revealing the underlying data.
 It could be proven that a client is over 18 without revealing the birth date or name.
 While this function of a zero-knowledge proof does not directly improve speed, it reduces friction and improves client experience, in itself an indirect efficiency gain.